How to better design website layouts and elements - Part 1

 4. Give feedback (Optional)

 Give feedback after a button click.
-In some cases this step is not required, in some cases, it is highly recommended.
+In some cases this step is not required, it is highly recommended.
 Feedback can be a popup or a toast or within the button.
 Let's say we are giving the feedback within the button.
 Feedback is of two types,

 Waiting-feedback - This feedback tells the visitor some operation is going on, please wait.
 We often find this in loading operations.